j13343sh/cognitive-infrastructure-en/ai-operations-theory/case-studies/CS-027-Operational-Experience-Replaced-Organizational-Debate.md

 To answer this question, the project introduced an operational experiment.

-Rather than debating organizational design, AI generations were assigned operational responsibilities and allowed to experience actual project management.
+Rather than continuing organizational debate, AI generations were assigned actual organizational responsibilities and allowed to participate in long-term project operation.

 This operational environment later became known as **Pilot-001**.

-The purpose of Pilot-001 was not to validate a theory.
+Pilot-001 was not created to validate an organizational theory.

-Its purpose was to generate operational observations that discussion alone could not provide.
+It was created to generate operational observations that discussion alone could not provide.

+The objective shifted from organizational speculation to operational reality.

 ---